Xcash-Labs/xcashlabs-docs/docs/en/interacting/staking/index.md

     total stake distribution, delegate participation, and fees.

-## Voting Rules
+## Voting & Staking

 !!! info "Voting Rules"
     - **You can only have one vote per wallet.**
-    - You need a minimum of `2,000,000` coins in the wallet to vote. *(update if XCash-Labs differs)*
+    - You need a minimum of `1,000` coins in the wallet to vote.
-    - Spending from the staked wallet amount cancels the vote.
+    - Spending from the staked wallet balance will invalidate the vote.

+## Casting Your Vote